top of page

 RESEARCH

-Xenoliths from the Wyoming craton
+Post-deformation Recovery in Mantle Xenoliths from the Wyoming Craton

 ezgif.com-video-to-gif.gif

-3-D Electron Backscatter Diffraction of a peridotite mantle sample from Wyoming, USA (LabDCT technology at Xnovo Technology).The sample shows olivine grains with sharp boundaries.
-These tablet-shaped grains formed during static conditions and high temperatures ('annealing') and have different properties compared with the rest of the sample.
-Three pole figures of [100], [010], [001], olivine axes (from left to right) show the orientation modification of the tablet grains (secondary maximas in the pole figures).
+3-D Electron Backscatter Diffraction of a mantle sample from Wyoming, USA (LabDCT technology at Xnovo Technology).
+The sample shows olivine grains with sharp boundaries.
+These tablet-shaped grains formed during static conditions of high temperatures ('annealing').
+Lower part shows pole figures of three oliivne axes.

 Color_01_Wide.jpg